About the Diversity in Agricultural Leadership Program

 - Applications must be submitted by 5pm eastern standard time (EST) 19 April 2023.

 - Applicants will be assessed according to the above criteria at the absolute discretion of the National Farmers’ Federation.

 - Applicants will be advised of the outcome of their application by early May.

 - 12 applicants, subject to credentials, will be chosen to take part in the Program.

 What time commitment is required?

-Applicants must, except in approved exceptions, be available to travel to Canberra for two one-day events during May 2022 and October 2022 (dates to be confirmed) and commit to dedicating a cumulative additional 75 hours to the program.
+Applicants must, except in approved exceptions, be available to travel to Canberra for two events, the retreat 20 – 22 June 2023 and the graduation October 2023 (date to be confirmed) and commit to dedicating a cumulative additional 75 hours to the program.

 * Please note that this is pending any travel restrictions or border closures.